dehli/TouchDraw/README.md

 #### Customizing

-The first step when customizing the `TouchDrawView` is setting its `delegate`.
-The container must conform to `TouchDrawViewDelegate`, which has the following functions:
+When customizing the `TouchDrawView` you can setting its `delegate`.
+The container can conform to parts of `TouchDrawViewDelegate`, which has the following functions:

 ```
 func undoEnabled() -> Void {